-- 1. (1) A request for an investigation of a complaint that a member has contravened the Code of Conduct (the "complaint") shall be sent directly to the Integrity Commissioner by mail, E-mail, fax or courier in the form attached to this Protocol as Schedule "A". - (2) All complaints shall be signed by an identifiable individual (which includes the authorized signing officer of an organization). - (3) A complaint shall set out reasonable and probable grounds for the allegation that the member has contravened the Code.
+- (1) A request for an investigation of a complaint that a member has contravened the Code of Conduct (the □complaint□) shall be sent directly to the Integrity Commissioner by E-mail in the form attached to this Protocol as Schedule □A□ - (2) All complaints shall be signed by an identifiable individual (which includes the authorized signing officer of an organization). - (3) A complaint shall set out reasonable and probable grounds for the allegation that the member has contravened the Code.